50022445/50022445.github.io/tryhackme/U.A High School/index.md

 ![Sudoers](images/20_sudoers.png)

 Haha! we successfully added the `deku` user to the `sudoers` group and we now have full `sudo` access on this machine.
-Lets capture the final flag!
+Lets capture the final flag! 🚩

 ![Root](images/21_final_flag.png)

 Yayy, Root access!!
-We successfully pwned this machine and completed the challenge.
+We successfully pwned this machine and completed the challenge 🥳